Polish songs (Chopin): Background

 Chopin wrote these songs at various times, from perhaps as early as 1827 when he was 17, to 1847, two years before his death.
 Only two of them were published in his lifetime (Życzenie and Wojak were published in Kyiv in 1837 and 1839 respectively).

 In 1857 the 17 then known songs were collected for publication by Julian Fontana as Op.
 74, but they were not arranged in chronological order of composition within that opus.
 Due to censorship restrictions, he was only able to publish 16 of them initially.
 These appeared in Warsaw as Zbiór śpiewów polskich Fryderyka Chopina (A Collection of Polish Songs by Frédéric Chopin), published by Gebethner & Wolff; and in Berlin as 16 Polnische Lieder, published by A M Schlesinger.
 The 17th song, Śpiew z mogiłki (Hymn from the Tomb) was published separately in Berlin with a French title, Chant du tombeau.

 A further two songs were published in 1910.
 Some references now include all 19 published songs in Op.
 74.

 Chopin is known to have written a number of other songs that are now lost.
 Some extant songs have been attributed to Chopin but are now considered spurious or doubtful.

 Texts

 All but one of the texts of the Chopin songs were original poems by his Polish contemporaries, with most of whom he was personally acquainted.
-The sole exception is Piosnka litewska (A Lithuanian Song), which was set to a Polish translation by Ludwik Osiński of a Lithuanian song.
+The sole exception is Piosnka litewska (A Lithuanian Song), which was set to a Polish translation by Ludwik Osiński.